chevere/docs/reference/Chevere/Interfaces/Benchmark/BenchmarkInterface.md

 ## Description

-Describes the component in charge of defining a Benchmark for callable.
+Describes the component in charge of providing a Benchmark for type callable.

 ## Methods